proglang/jgs/README.md

 ### Source code specific
-Also the source code of the to be checked project has to be prepared for the analysis.
-Thus, annotations have to be added for classes, fields and methods as well as the *security level* of local variables have to be specified by calling the id functions.
+Also the source code of the to-be-checked project has to be prepared for the analysis.
+Thus, annotations have to be added for classes, fields and methods and  the *security level* of local variables has to be specified by calling the id functions as well.

 #### Security annotation

 1. fields:
-because the analysis checks for security violations, each field in the project has to provied a *security level*, no matter if it is an instance or a static field.
+because of the analysis checks for security violations, each field in the project has to provide a *security level*, no matter if it is an instance or a static field.
 For this purpose, the annotation `@FieldSecurity` in the class [`Annotations`][AnnotationsClass] can be used.
 The value of the annotation specifies the level of the field.
 The level has to be one of the *security levels* specified by the method `SootSecurityLevel#getOrderedSecurityLevels()`.
 (Consider that it is invalid if the declaration includes also an assignment and if the assigned value has a stronger *security level*.
 In the case of a static field the check of the static initializer method will fail, in the case of an instance field the check of the constructors will fail.)